The A chord on the guitar

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

 In the video lesson above, I talk about the A chord and how it becomes an A shape.
-This is followed by discussing how we can extend the chord and even turn it into a Major Pentatonic, two different arpeggios, and all major modes.
+I then demonstrate how we can extend this shape and turn it into a major pentatonic, two different arpeggios, and all major modes.

 Theoretically, you should play this using all five strings.
-However, this is kind of impossible, especially as a chord shape.
-How do you actually fret this chord shape?
+However, this is kind of impossible, especially as a moveable chord shape.
+So how do you fret it?

-Don’t let the sadistic beginner teacher or your own ideals beat you down.
-The truth about the A chord is that you can’t really play it as it looks in a chord box, or in the Chordacus image you see here above.
+Don’t let a sadistic beginner teacher—or your ideals—beat you down.
+The truth about the A chord is that you can’t really play it the way it looks in a chord box, or in the Chordacus image above.

 It takes too long to fret the full shape, so let’s ignore the top string.
-Now all of a sudden, it’s super easy!
+Suddenly, it’s super easy!

-• Strings 2-5.
-This is a full A chord, there is a 3rd on string 2.
+• Strings 2–5: Now we have a full A chord, thanks to the 3rd on string 2.

-• Strings 2-4.
-This is also a complete A chord, we have the 5th, root, and 3rd.
-This is what we’d call the 2nd inversion on a piano.
-On the guitar, we just call it an A shape.
+• Strings 2–4: Still a complete A chord with the 5th, root, and 3rd.
+On piano, we’d call this 2nd inversion.
+On guitar, we just call it an A shape.

-• Strings 1-3.
-This is also a complete chord as we have root, 3rd, and 5th.
-On a piano, we call this root position.
+• Strings 1–3: Also a complete chord—root, 3rd, and 5th.
+On piano, this is root position.

-To learn how to actually play the A chord, not just fret it, you need songs that actually use it.
-Without this real-world experience, all this knowledge is just theoretical.
-After all, playing the guitar is a practical journey, not an academic one.
+To learn how to play the A chord—not just fret it—you need songs that use it.
+Without this real-world experience, all this knowledge remains theoretical.
+After all, learning guitar is a practical journey, not an academic one.

 Among the beginner songs, we play the A chord in Robin Hood by Ocean Colour Scene.
 In Wonderwall by Oasis, we play it as an A7sus4.

-The intermediate acoustic songs have the A chord in Babylon, Hey There Delilah, Mad World, and Whistle For The Choir.
+Intermediate acoustic songs with the A chord include Babylon, Hey There Delilah, Mad World, and Whistle for the Choir.

-Learn all these songs and you will have no problem playing the A chord in the open position, as well as a CAGED shape.
+Learn these songs and you’ll have no trouble playing the A chord in the open-position, as well as navigating it as a CAGED shape.

-Below are all possible extensions using an A-shaped chord.
-If you can see the intervals surrounding the A shape, you can play all these chords.
+Below are all the possible extensions using an A-shaped chord.
+If you can see the intervals surrounding the A shape, you can play all of these chords.

 • A major chord (root, 5th, root, 3rd, 5th)